gsoft-inc/wl-squide/docs/guides/federated-tabs.md

 ## Try it :rocket:

 To ensure everything is still working correctly, start the development servers using the `dev` script and navigate to the `/federated-tabs` page.
 You should see all three tabs, and you should be able to switch between them by clicking on the tab headers.

+### Troubleshoot issues

+If you are experiencing issues with this guide:

+- Open the [DevTools](https://developer.chrome.com/docs/devtools/) console.
+You'll find a log entry for each registration that occurs and error messages if something went wrong.
+- Refer to a working example on [GitHub](https://github.com/gsoft-inc/wl-squide/tree/main/samples/basic).
+- Refer to the [troubleshooting](../troubleshooting.md) page.